20 Common Problems that Cause the Delay or the Cancellation of a Real Estate Closing

 When a time of the essence provision is included in a contract, the terms of the contract will control as to when the closing must be completed and when a breach occurs, although the parties may also contract to limit damages in the event of a failure to perform by a certain date.

-1. Property doesn’t appraise
+1. The property doesn’t appraise

-2. Discoveries on final walkthrough
+2. Discoveries during a final walkthrough

 3. Lenders asking for more information or documents at the last minute